Zoya Afroz

 Zoya Afroz (born 10 January 1994) is an Indian actress, model and a beauty pageant titleholder.
-Afroz won the title of Miss India International 2021 competing at the Glamanand Supermodel India contest and will represent India at the Miss International 2022 beauty pageant in Japan.
-Afroz was previously crowned as the second runner-up at Femina Miss India 2013.
+She won the title of Miss India International, competing at the Glamanand Supermodel India 2021 contest and represented India at the Miss International 2022 beauty pageant in Japan.
+She was previously crowned as the second runner-up at Femina Miss India 2013.
 Her first appearance was as a child artist in the television series Kora Kagaz in 1998 and continued to do so in films Hum Saath Saath Hain (1999), Mann (1999) and Kuch Naa Kaho (2003).
 In 2014, Afroz made her Bollywood screen debut as an adult in the thriller film The Xposé, which emerged as a commercial success.
 Afroz has also worked in various television commercials since she was a child artist.

-Afroz promotes education for girls and offers help to women in marginalized sections in acquiring financial independence.
+Afroz promotes education for girls and offers help to women in marginalised sections in acquiring financial independence.
 She works towards aiding women to acquire basic knowledge and supports the rights of women to get equal opportunity.